l-ramirez-lopez/prospectr/README.md

 and [`RcppArmadillo`](http://cran.r-project.org/web/packages/RcppArmadillo/index.html)
 packages.

+Check the NEWS document for new functionality and general changes in the package.

-A vignette gives an overview of the main functionalities of the package.
+A vignette gives an overview of the main functions of the package.
 Just type `vignette("prospectr-intro")` in the console to access it.
 Currently, the following preprocessing functions are available: